 19. The rights and remedies conferred upon the parties hereto shall be cumulative, and the exercise or waiver of any such right or remedy shall not preclude or inhibit the exercise of any additional rights or remedies.
 The waiver of any right or remedy hereunder shall not preclude the subsequent exercise of such right or remedy.

-20. Each Depositor hereby represents and warrants (a) that this Escrow Agreement has been duly authorized, executed and delivered on its behalf and constitutes its legal, valid and binding obligation and (b) that the execution, delivery and performance of this Escrow Agreement by the Depositor(s) does not and will not violate any applicable law or regulation. .[MUST HAVE]
+20. Each Depositor hereby represents and warrants (a) that this Escrow Agreement has been duly authorized, executed and delivered on its behalf and constitutes its legal, valid and binding obligation and (b) that the execution, delivery and performance of this Escrow Agreement by the Depositor(s) does not and will not violate any applicable law or regulation.

-21. The invalidity, illegality or unenforceability of any provision of this Escrow Agreement shall in no way effect the validity, legality or enforceability of any other provision; and if any provision is held to be enforceable as a matter of law, the other provisions shall not be affected thereby and shall remain in full force and effect.
+21. The invalidity, illegality or unenforceability of any provision of this Escrow Agreement shall in no way affect the validity, legality or enforceability of any other provision; and if any provision is held to be unenforceable as a matter of law, the other provisions shall not be affected thereby and shall remain in full force and effect.

 22. This Escrow Agreement shall constitute the entire agreement of the parties with respect to the subject matter and supersedes all prior oral or written agreements in regard thereto.

-23. This Agreement shall terminate upon the distribution of all Escrow Property from the account established hereunder.
+23. This Escrow Agreement shall terminate upon the distribution of all Escrow Property from the account established hereunder.
 The provisions of these Terms and Conditions and paragraph 6 of Part I shall survive termination of this Escrow Agreement and/or the resignation or removal of the Escrow Agent.

 24. No printed or other material in any language, including prospectuses, notices, reports, and promotional material which mentions “Citibank, N.A.” by name or the rights, powers, or duties of the Escrow Agent under this Escrow Agreement shall be issued by any other parties hereto, or on such party’s behalf, without the prior written consent of Escrow Agent.